asiyamujawar/Steganography-DigitalWatermarking/README.md

-# Steganography and Digital Watermarking Practicals
+# Steganography and Digital Watermarking

 This repository contains all the practical experiments performed for the subject **Steganography and Digital Watermarking**.